Eleven-Trading/TradeNote/README.md

 # Benefits
-TradeNote is divided in 3 sections, each being and essential building block for becoming a consistent trading and managing your trading business.
+TradeNote is divided in 3 sections, each being an essential building block for becoming a consistent trading and managing your trading business.

 ### Measure
 TradeNote offers a dashboard, daily view and calendar view so you can measure your progress.
 You can easily filter your trades by month or date range.